tolauwae/ars-factum/magic-items/netherese.md

     - You emit bright light in a 20-foot radius and dim light for an additional 20 feet.
 This light cannot be suppressed.
     - Whenever a creature starts its turn within 10 feet of you or moves into that area for the first time on a turn, it takes 2d6 force damage.
 You take half the damage.

+## Shield of C-Y-R IV
+**Wondrous item (shield), artifact (requires attunement by a character with strength 14 or higher)**

+Forged as part of an ancient arcane construct, this shield hums with latent kinetic energy.
+Its surface is impossibly smooth, and faint geometric patterns shift when it is in motion.

+While attuned to the artifact you gain the following effects:

+- While holding this shield, you gain a **+2 bonus to AC**.
+- This shield is considered a **magical weapon** with which you are proficient.
+- You can use the shield as a weapon with the **thrown (30/60)** property.
+On a hit, it deals **1d6 + your Strength modifier** magical bludgeoning damage.

+If you are also attuned to the _Hand of C-Y-R IV_, the shield gives these additional effects:

+- You gain a **+1 bonus to AC**.
+- The shield has the _finesse_ property, and now has the **thrown (30/120)** property.
+- You can now use a *reaction* to make a range attack with the shield.
+When a range attack misses, the target must make a DC 15 dexterity saving throw or take 1d6 thunder damage.
+- Immediately after you make a ranged attack with this shield, it flies back to your hand unless it is beyond 120 feet.
+- When you are hit by a melee attack, you can use your *reaction* to reduce the damage by half.

 ## Sarcen
 **Wonderous Item (Piercing), legendary (requires attunement by a spellcaster)**